LoicMichelControl/website/_pages/about.md

   </video>
 </div>

-<font color='blue'> Experimental grasping control in robotics </font>  For a gripper under
+<font color='blue'> Experimental grasping control in robotics </font> A robot gripper, based on pneumatic muscles, has been developed
-hybrid multi-objective control to manage speed, force and positioning sequentially during grasping tasks.
-This work has been part of a PhD grant to associate control law to mechanical developments to design new hands for grasping tasks (defended in Dec.
+in the framework of a PhD work (design of a new hand for grasping tasks - defended in Dec.
 2022).
+I have been associated to this work in order to develop a hybrid multi-objective control to manage speed, force and positioning sequential control  during grasping tasks.

 <div style="display:flex;text-align:center;">
   <video controls="" style="width:50%">